tyoung3/sw/docs/design.md

   	* Prevent SQL injections
   	* Encrypt sensitive data
   	* Use HTTPS, not http
   	* Use logs and error messages carefully, being sure to avoid leaking sensitive data.
+(5,000 secrets/day are leaked to GitHub, it has been claimed.)
   * Document at the component, subnet, and package levels.
   * Test at the component and package levels.